sigalor/iban-to-bic/README.md

 ## Usage in the browser

-Iban-to-Bic is really simple to use inside a browser.
-You can either pull the package from npm and build it with your favorite packaging tool, or you can just use it from a CDN like this:
+iban-to-bic is really simple to use inside a browser.
+You can either pull the package from npm and build it with your favorite packaging tool or you can use it from a CDN like this:

 ```
 <script type="text/javascript" src="https://unpkg.com/iban-to-bic@latest/dist/iban-to-bic.js">